-The Joliet Township High School Transition Center is located on 131 North Collins Street in Joliet.
-The Transition Center serves students with disabilities ages 18 through the day before their 22nd birthday.
+The Transition Center serves students with disabilities ages 18 to 22.
 The program is designed to bridge the gap between high school and adult life.
 The focus is placed on self-advocacy and developing independence in areas of education/training, employment and community living.

 The transition program is for students who have completed graduation requirements and need intense transitional supports to develop vocational, community, and independent living skills.
 Participation in the program is an IEP team decision and each students’ program is designed to meet their individual needs as identified by the team.
 The primary focus of the program is to provide vocational and independent living instruction along with hands-on opportunities in the classroom, in the community and at vocational sites.